jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ---

+Shawn Wang, [The Meta-Creator Ceiling][ceiling].
+Creating content about creating, e.g. writing a "How Elon Musk thinks" blog post, can be a limiting path because it's available to everyone and zero-sum.
+You could be missing an opportunity to create something truly original.

+> Assume you will be successful at whatever game you play.
+Are you playing a
+> game you want to win?
+-- Shawn Wang

+---

 Zed Shaw via Abhishek Nagekar, [Advice From An Old Programmer][zed].
 There will likely come a day when you find programming to be a little bit boring.
 It will cease to be joyful as a pure exercise.
 What do you do then?
 It's a question I'm